 There was no access for inspection to the foundations, to behind side wall linings or to the underside of the main floor construction.
 Fitted coverings prevented access to the floor surfaces.
-There was restricted access to the main roof and no access to the lean to and entrance porch timbers.
+There was restricted access to the main roof space, due to size and insulation coverage.
+There was no access to the extension roof timbers.
 The efficiency of the heating and drainage systems cannot be commented upon.